What Financial Statements Must Be Included in Your FDD Item 21 Disclosures?

 - A statement of stockholders' equity for the three (3) most recent fiscal years; and

-- A statement of cash flows for the 3 most recent fiscal years.
+- A statement of cash flows for the three (3) most recent fiscal years.

-Before submitting this information, these financial statements must be audited by an independent certified public accountant and an accountants consent must be included in your FDD
+Before submitting this information, these financial statements must be audited by an independent certified public accountant and the accountant’s consent letter must be included in your FDD.

 Practical Tip: Don’t Confuse "Fiscal Years" with "Calendar Years"

 Every franchisor entity is different, and depending on your accounting and corporate structure, your "fiscal year" may or may not match a calendar year.
 Also consider and understand that the limited phase-in exemption applies to your status respecting your "fiscal year" and does not depend on the number of months that you have been selling or offering franchises.
 As an example, if your fiscal year matches the calendar year and assuming that you meet the criteria for the limited phase-in exemption, if you first offer and sell a franchise in August 2013 and 2013 is your first year in operation, your limited "fiscal year 1" phase-in exemption will expire on December 31, 2013, at the close of your "first fiscal year" – even though you have been in business for less than six months.

 Are you an accountant who would like to learn more about financial statement reporting requirements?
 If so, learn more about our CPE-accredited webinar "Franchise Law for Accountants."

 - Where Does the FDD Get Registered or Filed?

 - FDD Item 19 Disclaimers